haakonms/Samfundet/README.md

 * run.py

-	- The reults will be reproduced when running run.py.
+	- This script reproduces the best result.

 * U_Net.ipynb (Jupyter Notebook)

-	- The notebook for training our U-Net model.
+	- The notebook for training the U-Net model.

 * CNN.ipynb (Jupyter Notebook)

-	- The notebook for training our basic CNN model.
+	- The notebook for training the CNN model.

 * unet_model.py